Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 A: It is an audit finding.
 If the inventory lists 80 servers and the vulnerability scanner covered 72, the assessor will ask about the other 8.
 Every time.
 The gap between inventory and scan coverage is one of the most common findings in FedRAMP assessments.
 Cross-referencing inventory against scan results and flagging assets without coverage is not optional.
 It is how you prove that your scanning program actually covers what you say it covers.

-Q: What does KSI-PIY-01 require for real-time inventory?
+Q: What does KSI-PIY-GIV require for real-time inventory?

-A: KSI-PIY-01 requires using authoritative sources to automatically generate real-time inventories of all information resources.
-Machine-based validations check three things: that an automated configuration service provides inventory (KSI-PIY-01.1), that compute instances have required tags like Name and Environment (KSI-PIY-01.2), and that storage resources have required tags (KSI-PIY-01.3).
+A: KSI-PIY-GIV (Generating Inventories) requires that authoritative sources are used to automatically generate real-time inventories of all information resources when needed.
+Machine-based validation checks prove it: that an automated configuration service provides inventory, that compute instances have required tags like Name and Environment, and that storage resources have required tags.
 This rules out spreadsheets, manual edits, and quarterly update rituals.
 The difference from Rev5 is not cadence.
 It is architecture.

 Q: Why does a spreadsheet fail as an inventory for FedRAMP?

-A: A spreadsheet updated monthly can meet Rev5 CM-8 if the data is correct at the update.
+A: A spreadsheet updated on the cadence you documented can meet Rev5 CM-8 on paper if the data is correct at each update.
 But it drifts between updates.
 Cloud resources stood up through automation are not added.
 Decommissioned resources stay listed.
 Nobody reconciles against actual infrastructure between cycles.
-For 20x, a spreadsheet fails outright because KSI-PIY-01 requires automated generation from authoritative sources.
+For 20x, a spreadsheet fails outright because KSI-PIY-GIV requires automated generation from authoritative sources.
 A human editing a document is not automated generation, regardless of how often it happens.

 Q: How does MAS change the role of inventory in boundary definition?

-A: Under MAS (Minimum Assessment Scope), inventory defines the assessment scope.
-Each resource is classified by its relationship to federal data: handles, impacts, supports, or out of scope.
-MAS-CSO-IIR (MUST) requires identifying all information resources that handle federal customer data.
-MAS-CSO-FLO (MUST) requires documented information flows for ALL resources, including out-of-scope ones, so the boundary decision is auditable.
+A: Under MAS (Minimum Assessment Scope), inventory defines the assessment scope for Rev5 and 20x alike.
+MAS-CSO-IIR (MUST) requires identifying all information resources likely to handle federal customer data, or likely to impact the confidentiality, integrity, or availability of that data; that set of resources is the cloud service offering.
+MAS-CSO-FLO (MUST) requires identified, documented, and explained information flows and security categories for ALL information resources in the offering, so the boundary decision is auditable.
 Inventory is not just a list anymore.
 It is the data that draws the boundary.
+See our article on MAS for the full scoping requirements.

 Q: How should third-party resources be tracked in inventory?